seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 * Third test: 'calculateColumnTotalRowCountInvalid()' mocks a Values2D object as follows: {3.0, 2.5, 7.0, 10.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
 However, we ensure getRowCount() returns 0 through mocking; contradicting our provided validRows argument.
 The test should fail.

 We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis.
+We reached 75.0%, 50.0%, and 100% for our statement, branch, and method coverage respectively.

 <h3>5. calculateRowTotal(Values2D data, int row)</h3>